• Latest

 However, the plant is safe to consume, and there are no known side effects.

-Many people living with diabetes have found that when they regularly consumed the leaves, it helped them control their blood sugar levels.
-The leaves have also been found to help reduction in the fasting and postprandial blood sugar levels.
+Many people living with diabetes have found that regularly consuming the leaves helped them control their blood sugar levels.
+The leaves have also been found to help reduction in fasting and postprandial blood sugar levels.

-Many studies have been conducted on the leaves of the insulin plant, and it has been proven that the leaves help lower blood sugar levels.
+Many studies have been conducted on the insulin plant leaves, and it has been proven that the leaves help lower blood sugar levels.
 The leaves have also been found to help reduce insulin resistance in people with type 2 diabetes.

-The leaves of the insulin plant have also been found to help reduce postprandial blood sugar levels.
+The insulin plant leaves have also been found to help reduce postprandial blood sugar levels.
 The leaves can be consumed fresh, dried, or ground into a powder and then taken with water.

-Many people living with diabetes have found that the regular consumption of the leaves of the insulin plant has helped them to control and lower blood glucose levels.
+Many people living with diabetes have found that the regular consumption of the insulin plant leaves has helped them control and lower blood glucose levels.

 Insulin Plant Antioxidant Properties